-Any New Jersey City University graduate or undergraduate student, charged by a member of the University community with the commission of an offense, shall have the right to a formal hearing or an informal resolution by the Presiding Officer or the Dean of Students.
-A student charged with a serious offense by a member of the university community shall receive a Notice of Charges.
+Any New Jersey City University graduate or undergraduate student, charged by a member of the University community, with the commission of an offense, shall have the right to a formal hearing or an informal resolution by the Dean of Students, Judicial Board or Presiding Officer.
+A student charged with a serious offense by a member of the University community shall receive a Notice of Charges.
+All students are innocent until proven guilty by a preponderance of evidence and have other inalienable rights as outlined in this policy.
 The Office of the Dean of Students ensures the fair and impartial treatment of all students regardless of race, creed, color, gender, sexual orientation, religion, disability, veteran status, or ethnicity.
-A standard of "more likely than not" (preponderance of evidence) is applied in disciplinary decision making.

-- A. Pending Criminal or Civil Proceedings - 1.
-Infractions of federal, state or local laws occurring off campus shall be the sole concern of the civil authorities except when such actions directly affect the health, safety, or security of the university community.
-When a student commits an act either on and/or off campus that poses a substantial and continuing danger to the safety and/or property of the university community and/or constitutes a serious criminal offense, the University may take official action to protect its continued functioning as an academic community. - 2.
-The Dean of Students, with possible consultation with the Vice President for Student Affairs and/or University Counsel, will determine whether the university shall proceed with a case against a student who also faces related charges in a civil or criminal suit. - 3.
-Depending upon the nature of the incident, it may be necessary to suspend the on-campus conduct process until the outcome of the legal case has been determined.
-If the university defers its conduct proceedings to await the outcome of related charges in a civil or criminal inquiry, the university may subsequently proceed under the Student Code of Conduct without regard to the timelines outlined within that code. - 4.
-In the event that a student is suspended in accordance with the code's interim suspension provisions, and the university has deferred its proceedings because of pending civil claims or criminal charges, the interim suspension may continue while awaiting the outcome of those charges and the university's subsequent proceedings. - B. Procedural Due Process
+A. Pending Criminal or Civil Proceedings

+- 1. Infractions of federal, state or local laws occurring off campus shall be the sole concern of the civil authorities except when such actions directly affect the health, safety, or security of the University community.
+When a student commits an act either on and/or off campus that poses a substantial and continuing danger to the safety and/or property of the University community and/or constitutes a serious criminal offense, the University may take official action to protect its continued functioning as an academic community. - 2.
+The Dean of Students, with possible consultation with the Vice President for Student Affairs and/or University counsel, will determine whether the University shall proceed with a case against a student who also faces related charges in a civil or criminal suit. - 3.
+Depending upon the nature of the incident, it may be necessary to suspend the on-campus judicial process until the outcome of the legal case has been determined.
+If the University defers its judicial proceedings to await the outcome of related charges in a civil or criminal inquiry, the University may subsequently proceed under the Code of Conduct without regard to the timelines outlined within that code. - 4.
+In the event that a student is suspended in accordance with the code's interim suspension provisions, and the University has deferred its proceedings because of pending civil claims or criminal charges, the interim suspension may continue while awaiting the outcome of those charges and the University's subsequent proceedings.

+B. Procedural Due Process